What is Profit vs. Cash Flow?

-- “If cash flows from operations are consistently lower than net income, what could this be an indication of?” *
+- “If cash flows from operations are consistently lower than net earnings, what could this be an indication of?” *

-- “Can a company showing increasing operating cash flows relative to net income be in financial distress?” **
+- “Can a company showing increasing operating cash flows relative to net earnings be in financial distress?” **

 - “Can a company showing negative cash flows be in great financial health?” ***